Daniboy370/Masters-Project/README.md

 #### Data driven - Falied ☹️ :

-*Artificial Neural Network* - using the analytic development as a generative model  P(X, Y)  and an ANN as a cost minimizer.
+× Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  and an ANN as a cost minimizer.

-*Reinforcement Learning* - an agent "navigates" (in response to rewards) on the input manifold in sought of global optimum.
+× Reinforcement Learning - an agent "navigates" (in response to rewards) on the input manifold in sought of global optimum.

 #### Rule based - Succeded 🥳 :

-* Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples **heuristically** hundreds of simultaneous combinations and thus avoid local optima.
+✓ Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples **heuristically** hundreds of simultaneous combinations and thus avoid local optima.
 Below, an image full of testosterone that has nothing to do with my research :

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src='https://github.com/Daniboy370/Masters-Project/blob/master/Misc/Images/Shock_diamond.jpg?raw=true' width=550/>